upper/site/tour/tutorials/queries/02/README.md

 err := res.One(&book)
 ```

-You can also determine the total number of records in the result-set with
+You can also determine the total number of records in the result set with
 `Count`:

 ```go
 res := booksTable.Find()